-51.0-56.0 mm (2.01-2.20 in)
+30.0-40.0 mm (1.18-1.57 in)

-5. If distance A is incorrect, adjust it as follows.
+4. If the drive chain slack is incorrect, adjust it as follows.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
-If distance A is more than 58.0 mm (2.28 in), the chain can damage the frame, swingarm, and other parts.
-To prevent this from occurring, keep the drive chain slack within the specified limits.[ECA23070]
+To prevent this from occurring, keep the drive chain slack within the specified limits.
+[ECA10572]

-To adjust the drive chain slack

-Consult a Yamaha dealer before adjusting the drive chain slack.
+To adjust the drive chain slack Consult a Yamaha dealer before adjusting the drive chain slack.

-1. Loosen the locknut at each end of the swingarm, and then loosen the axle nut.
+1. Loosen the axle nut and the locknut on each side of the swingarm.

+- 1. Drive chain slack adjusting bolt

-- 1. Axle nut
+- 2. Axle nut

+- 3. Alignment marks

-- 2. Locknut
+- 4. Locknut

-- To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
-To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
+- To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
+To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.